EmBachlitzanakis/KmeansGO/README.md

 This repository contains an implementation of the KMeans clustering algorithm in Go.
 The program generates random 2D points, clusters them into a specified number of groups, and finds optimal centroids by minimizing the Sum of Squared Errors (SSE).

+The Euclidean distance between points is calculated using a function written in Go assembly.
+This implementation theoretically optimizes performance by directly using low-level assembly instructions, which reduces the overhead associated with function calls and general-purpose mathematical operations.

 ## Table of Contents

 - [Overview](#overview)